isorna/dropcommander/docs/en/dzc/special-rules.md

 ### Articulated

-_Some vehicles (most notably UCM battle tanks) feature folding turrets which have been designed to fire over low obstructions, improving visibility while simultaneously protecting the vehicle’s hull._
+_Some vehicles (most notably UCM battle tanks) feature folding turrets which have been designed to fire over low obstructions, improving visibility while simultaneously protecting the vehicle’s hull_.

 Line of sight may be measured from a point 1" above the hull when firing an Articulated weapon.

-### Cover [X]
+### Cover (X)

-_Whether pinpoint accurate sniper rifles or radiation-emitting microwave cannons, some weapons can pass through even the toughest of cover._
+_Whether pinpoint accurate sniper rifles or radiation-emitting microwave cannons, some weapons can pass through even the toughest of cover_.

 Cover weapons can have up to four keywords denoted: **Soft, Body, Hull and All**.
 Weapons with Soft ignore Soft Cover, weapons with Body ignore Body Cover, weapons with Hull ignore Hull Down, and weapons with All ignore all cover!

-### Destroyer (DS X+)
+### Destroyer - DS X+

-_Some powerful weapons are designed to specifically destroy heavily armoured vehicles through targeting weak spots in the armour with pinpoint accuracy._
+_Some powerful weapons are designed to specifically destroy heavily armoured vehicles through targeting weak spots in the armour with pinpoint accuracy_.

 A Destroyer weapon is denoted by a DS with a number after it.